elpachongco/activity-monitor/docs/activity-monitor-doc.md

 ## activity

-`activity` is a dictionary that **must** contain the keys
+`activity` is a dictionary that **must** contain the keys:

     "processName", "windowName", "actStart", "actEnd", "inactDuration"

 All the values of the keys are of type String.

 (string) `actStart` and `actEnd` contain the start time and end of each activity.
 Both are in iso8601 format `YYYY-MM-DD HH-MM-SS.SSS`.
 SQLite uses this format for its date time functions.

 (float) `inactDuration` is the total time in seconds of the user's inactivity during the activity.